 A compound path contains two or more paths that are painted so that holes appear where paths overlap.
 When you define objects as a compound path, all objects in the compound path take on the paint and style attributes of the backmost object in the stacking order.

-If you want more flexibility in the compound path creation, you can create a compound shape and then expand it.
+If you want more flexibility when creating compound paths, you can create a compound shape and then expand it.

 Nonzero winding fill rule